reasonml/reasonml.github.io/src/pages/guide/ocaml.md

   </tr>
 </table>

-Reason's `{}` syntax removes many commonly reported pain points in OCaml's
+Reason's `{}` syntax removes many commonly reported pain points in OCaml's syntax:
-syntax:

 - Double semicolons are removed entirely.
 - `begin`/`end` is removed entirely.
 - Infamous imperative parsing [issues](https://github.com/ocaml/ocaml/pull/278) are gone.
 - Module bodies and local scope are unified.

-### Local Scope Vs. Module Bodies
+### Local Scope Vs. Module Body

 In Reason, everything that can go between the `{}` in [Local Scopes](#local-scope) and in module bodies.
 You can usually even cut/paste code between the two contexts.
 In OCaml, the syntaxes for the two contexts are very different.
-(Local scope requires trailing `in`, but module bodies do not and some imperative statements must be assigned to `_` or `()`, or else use double `;;`).
+Local scope requires trailing `in`, but module bodies do not and some imperative statements must be assigned to `_` or `()`, or else use double `;;`.
-Reason greatly simplifies the syntax for new _and_ experienced ML programmers.

 <table>
   <thead><tr> <th scope="col"><p>OCaml Module Body</p></th><th scope="col"><p>Reason Module Body</p></th></tr></thead>